 Tree removal operations may be completed by employees in a variety of industries including, but not limited to, logging and arboriculture.
 As a result, CSHOs must evaluate the type of work being performed before determining which standards apply.
 Clarification about what constitutes activities in logging and arboriculture can be found in a brief overview below and in more detail in the following guidance documents.
-CSHOs must also review the following guidance documents when determining the applicable standards.
+CSHOs must also review the guidance found in these documents when determining the applicable standards.

-- CPL 02-01-045 - Citation Guidance Related to Tree Care and Tree Removal Operations - OPN 147 - Logging Operations, Inspection Procedures and Interpretive Guidance
+- Memo TC 1: Enforcement Inspection Guidance for Tree Care and Tree Removal Operations. - Memo TC 2: Davey Tree Expert Company Court Ruling - OPN 147 - Logging Operations, Inspection Procedures and Interpretive Guidance.